Whatapalaver/CV_temp/README.md

 #### Analytical and Judgement Skills

-Advanced Excel and data skills with a proven ability to transform vast, complex data into meaningful management reports.
 A concise, logical thinker with an ability to exploit technical skills to solve problems rapidly and clearly.

-- Experience
-- Achievements
-- Evidence
+- At North Central London CCGs I created a reporting suite that enabled HRG level drill down across all of our provider trusts using macros to automate the transformation of multi-format reports.
+Previously the reports has been restricted to high level values without the ability to analyse and interrogate.
+My system could run automatically providing instant access to patient level data
+- At North West London CCGs I produced a 5 year planning template that was used across the entire sectore.
+Ensuring consistency of approach within organisations and an ability to consolidate reports for upward reporting.
+- At Barts Health I produced SQL linked spreadsheets that could automate data refresh and therefore support analysis with out the risk of copy and paste errors.

 #### Technical Skills

-- Experience
-- Achievements
-- Evidence
+Advanced Excel and SQL data skills with a proven ability to transform vast, complex data into meaningful management reports.

+tSQL / MS Query / SSIS - writing queries and procedures to automate processes.
+Large scale project examples include:
+* scripting the financial reconciliation for a patient level costing project spanning multiple organisations and patient pathways (NWL Whole Systems)
+* generating the trust income plans from the bottom-up, allowing all components of change (eg. growth) to be identified and reported.
+Process included version control to roll back changes

+MS Excel / VBA - automating team processes to minimise replication of tasks and to eradicate user error.

 #### Communication

 Ability to impart technical information clearly, to a range of specialists and senior managers.
 Honest approach resulting in trusted relationships with senior colleagues.
+Run regular lunch and learn sessions at work to encourage debate and knowledge share.
+Host a number of technical blogs where I write tutorials on key analytical skills.

 #### Management